 One of the reasons that we have breastfed for so long was due to Baby J not taking a bottle.
 No matter how hard we tried, he just would.
 Not.
 Take.
 A. Bottle!!
 There was screaming, crying and tantrums.
 Baby J wasn’t too happy either.
 (Yes, sis, you did warn me, I know!!)

-What’s extra annoying about Baby J not taking a bottle is fact that me and Daz spent hours trying to find a steriliser.
+What’s extra annoying about Baby J not taking a bottle is the fact that me and Daz spent hours trying to find a steriliser.
 We went back and forth between shops before deciding on one.
 And now, it’s just collecting dust.
 So yeah, that was a big fun waste of time.

 How We Stopped

-We cut the breakfast feed soon after.
-Probably because we were running late to a group and didn’t have time!
+We cut the breakfast feed soon after, probably because we were running late to a group and didn’t have time!

 Problems With Breastfeeding

-Some have really wanted to breastfeed but not been able to, have been told by family members to just give the baby a bottle or given the baby a bottle and the baby has gotten a bottle preference.
+Some have really wanted to breastfeed but not been able to, have been told by family members just to give the baby a bottle or given the baby a bottle, and the baby has gotten a bottle preference.

-I think if I had any hints or advice for mums thinking of breastfeeding they would be:
+I think if I had any hints or advice for mums thinking of breastfeeding, they would be:

 - Get breast pads, unless you like having two wet patches on your top.
 Your boobs will leak.
 Baby cries/you’re making lunch/watching tv/having a shower – it’s just going to happen

 - Yes, baby will likely want to feed for 26 hours a day.